rz0718/MHMS_DEEPLEARNING/README.md

 pip install -r requirement
 python main_test.py
 ```
-The results will be store in output.log
+The results will be stored in output.log.
+In addition, a python notebook file is provided to parse log file for mean and std accuracies computing.